Professor-G/StreamingInstability_YJ14/docs/source/Godines et al 2025.rst

 	# Whether to include scattering
 	include_scattering = True

-	# The location in the disk to be analyzed
+	# The location in the disk to be analyzed (10, 30 or 100 au)
 	r_ = 10

 	###